Rajat-Rulaniya/task-queue-service/README.md

   1. `test_and_lint`: Runs Ruff linter and tests.
   2. `build_and_push`: Builds Docker image and pushes to Docker Hub registry.
   3. `deploy_to_EC2`: Pulls the latest image via SSH and restarts the `docker-compose` stack on the EC2 instance.

+  **Continuous Deployment:** Whenever a developer commits code directly to `main` or merges a branch into `main`, this pipeline is automatically triggered.
+The live application is updated seamlessly with zero manual intervention required.

 ### Part 3: Observability
 - **Prometheus**: Exposed `/metrics` via `prometheus-fastapi-instrumentator`.
 Set up via Docker Compose with persistent volumes.
 Explicitly tracks: